Just after 1 a.m., on January 24th, Louisiana State Police responded to a multi-vehicle accident on I-10 in which two lives were lost.

 At the Cardone Law Firm, we are dedicated to providing surviving family members with the care and legal guidance they need to ease some of the pressures of losing a loved one.
 If you have recently lost a loved one as the result of a car or commercial truck accident, please consider the following information about wrongful death claims.

-As per the Louisiana Civil Code Section 2512.2, a wrongful death claim can be made when “a person dies due to the fault of another.”
+As per Louisiana Civil Code Article 2315.2, a wrongful death claim can be made when “a person dies due to the fault of another.”
 In the state of Louisiana, only a specific set of family members are allowed to file a claim, and this includes:

 - The victim’s spouse and children.